cokerjesutayo/Restful/readme.md

 This project provides a basic example of CRUD (Create, Read, Update, Delete) operations for managing user data via an API.

+This is the link for my documentation - https://documenter.getpostman.com/view/35970888/2sAXqndj4s

 ## Base API URL

 The base URL for the API is: